-2 ripe bananas (the riper the better for flavour and texture)
+2 ripe bananas (the riper the better for flavor and texture)

 1 pinch of salt